 Hostinger is experiencing high-speed growth, and we often acknowledge that we must build a plane as we fly.
 Thus, continuous learning is a significant part of every employee and manager’s daily job.

-As shared above, a positive overall experience and constant feedback prove the MANAGER’S ACADEMY as an effective concept to develop leaders in an entrepreneurial organization such as Hostinger.
+As shared above, a positive overall experience and constant feedback prove that MANAGER’S ACADEMY is an effective concept to develop leaders in an entrepreneurial organization such as Hostinger.

 “This leadership development concept needs a specific environment to work,” says Justina Telycene, People Partner and lead of MANAGER’S ACADEMY at Hostinger.